SharmaRakeshPFE/azure-docs/articles/mysql/flexible-server/concepts-data-in-replication.md

 ### Filter

-Modifying the parameter `replicate_wild_ignore_table` used to create replication filter for tables is currently not supported for Azure Database for MySQL -Flexible server.
+Replication filter can be used to filter out tables and this can be achieved by setting parameter at server level using Replicate_Wild_Ignore_Table = "DBName.__%".
+To modify this parameter from the Azure portal, navigate to Azure Database for MySQL Flexible server used as source and select "Server parameters" to view/edit the "Replicate_Wild_Ignore_Table" parameter.
+Refer to MySQL :: MySQL 5.7 Reference Manual :: 13.4.2.2 CHANGE REPLICATION FILTER Statement (https://dev.mysql.com/doc/refman/5.7/en/change-replication-filter.html) for more details on modifying this server parameter.
 ### Requirements

 - The source server version must be at least MySQL version 5.7.